ngrok/ngrok-docs/docs/guides/raspberry-pi.md

 ---
-title: Using the ngrok Agent on a Remote Raspberry Pi Device
+title: Using the ngrok Agent on a Raspberry Pi
-description: Learn how to instal ngrok on a remote Raspberry Pi device to provide secure access and management.
+description: Learn how to instal ngrok on a Raspberry Pi to provide secure remote access and management.

 tags:
     - guides